 Caspian by Performance Samples Review

 Caspian by Performance Samples is a marvelous brass library.
 Performance Samples has done it again: Composer have now access to another very playable brass library for their template.
-Caspian includes three patches: Six French Horns, Three Bass Trombones, and Three Trumpets, a very usable size for a brass section.
+Caspian includes three patches: Six French Horns, Three Bass Trombones, and Three Trumpets, a perfect size for a brass section.

 Overview of Caspian:

-- Three individual sections: 6 French horns, 3 trumpets, and 3 bass trombones
+- Three individual sections: 6 French horns, three trumpets, and three bass trombones

 - Three dynamic layers (two on French horns), from moderately soft to FFF